byxor/thug-pro-hotkeys/README.md

 Hotkeys for typed commands in THUG Pro.

-Big thanks to choko for writing the original C# application.
+Big thanks to choko for writing the original C# application

 ## Download

-You can download both versions from the [releases](https://www.github.com/byxor/thug-pro-hotkeys/releases) page.
+You can download all versions from the [releases](https://www.github.com/byxor/thug-pro-hotkeys/releases) page.

 ## Usage